 Though quitting one’s job for a singular focus on training isn’t possible for most triathletes, a simplified lifestyle is.
 This can come in a lot of different forms – for some, it might be removing distractions (like social media apps), while others might emulate Kipchoge’s predictable schedule.
 Having a set routine can make it easier to stick to the plan, whether it’s moving straight to a core workout after a run or hitting your scheduled bedtime every single night.

 “Only the disciplined ones are free in life,” Kipchoge said in a 2018 speech.
 “If you aren’t disciplined, you are a slave to your moods.
 You are a slave to your passions.”

 Triathletes have a tendency to bolt out of the bike-to-run transition.
 Instead, they should be like Kipchoge and settle in.
 The marathon is a long race – not just in miles and time, but in the way events unfold.
-A lot can happen over 26.2 miles, and this was on full display in the Tokyo Olympic race, where Kipchoge displayed his trademark patience, seeing how things went and not going too deep too early.
+A lot can happen over 26.2 miles, and this was on full display in his Tokyo Olympic race, where Kipchoge displayed his trademark patience, seeing how things went and not going too deep too early.
 It also seemed he never really got into his own head; when his competition was grimacing, Kipchoge was grinning.
 At one point, he even shared a laugh and a fist-bump with Brazil’s Daniel do Nascimento.